Differentiable-by-design Nonlinear Optimization for Model Predictive Control: Simulations

 \section{Simulations}

-We start by showing that our algorithm deployed on the example in \cref{example:1} successfully approximates the derivative of a specific solution of the QP in \cref{eq:QP_example}, i.e., the one obtained through \cref{eq:lin_sys_example}. \begin{example}[{Continuation of \cref{example:1}}] Since the QP does not have inequality constraints, we have
+We start by showing that our algorithm deployed on the example in \cref{example:1} successfully approximates the derivative of a specific solution of the QP in \cref{eq:QP_example} obtained through \cref{eq:lin_sys_example}. \begin{example}[{Continuation of \cref{example:1}}] Since the QP does not have inequality constraints, we have

 and $b_\alpha^\rho(\phi(\alpha))=\mathbf{0}_4$, $B_\alpha^\rho(\phi(\alpha))=\operatorname*{diag}(\rho,\rho,\rho,-\rho)$, where $\mathbf{0}_i\in\R^i$ is the vector of all zeros.
 Therefore, for a given $\rho>0$, the system in \cref{eq:approx_derivative} is given by